szager-chromium/rr/FAQ.md

+* How does one pronounce 'rr' ?

+  Like a pirate me hearties.

 * Does rr work in docker on an arbitrary host system?

 * Will rr record automatically start recording forked processes?